Catching the Nebular Needle in a Polluted Haystack: Line-emission Signatures from Population III-forming Pockets around Massive Galaxies at the End of Reionization: Methods

 The key point of innovation of this work lies in our specific focus on massive systems ($M_\mathrm{vir} \gtrsim 10^{11} ~\Msun$, $M_\star \gtrsim 10^9 ~\Msun$), a population that has remained largely unexplored in the context of Pop~III formation.
 Most theoretical and observational efforts have in fact targeted the dominant population of faint, low-mass hosts (consistent with ``pure'' Pop~III galaxy candidates forming less than $\lesssim 10^6 ~\Msun$ in stellar mass, e.g. \citealt{Nakajima_2025, Morishita_2025}).
 Resolving such small star-forming regions requires extremely high numerical resolutions to capture the smallest structures.
 However, simulations performed at these resolutions are typically limited to small cosmological volumes (a few cMpc per side or less), preventing a comprehensive sampling of rare, massive galaxies that may still host detectable Pop~III components (as in the ``hybrid'' Pop~III galaxy candidates proposed in recent literature).
 The large \texttt{dustyGadget} boxes overcome this limitation, enabling the first systematic investigation of massive Pop~III-hosting halos across cosmic time \citep{Venditti_2023}.

 We note that, rather than attempting to give a final answer on the physical plausibility of similar Pop~III systems, the present study aims to address two main questions: (i) if Pop~III stars can survive around massive galaxies, would they be observable? (ii) Would we be able to tell them apart from nearby, second-generation stars?
 Broader questions regarding the conditions that enable the survival of metal-free gas, how late we can push the theoretical boundary for the formation of metal-free stars, and what are the most favorable environments for their search -- as well as the dependence of these predictions on the underlying physical model --, will be deferred to future studies.
-Nonetheless, the interested reader may refer to Section~\ref{sec:discussion_inhomogeneous_enrichment} for a discussion of the potential of Pop~III searches around massive galaxies for constraining inhomogeneous enrichment in overdense environments, and ultimately providing a crucial test on the overall progress of metal enrichment across space and time.
+Particularly, pre-enrichment of massive halos and their associated pristine pockets, caused by an unresolved population of minihalos at earlier epochs, may reduce the number of these systems that can preserve their metal-free nature at late cosmic epochs (see e.g. \citealt{Trenti_Stiavelli_2009, Johnson_2010, Regan_2020, Hicks_2021, Hicks_2024}).
+While a robust account of this effect on the statistics of late Pop~III hosts (presented in \citealt{Venditti_2023}) will require more in-depth studies, connecting between scales and thoroughly investigating the mechanisms that propagate metals at all scales, here we aim to answer a more fundamental question regarding their observability, which will serve to motivate such further explorations.
+Nonetheless, we note that similar conclusions on the observability of massive Pop III hosts may apply even if their formation is confined to earlier epochs than our current forecasts, as the HeII emission properties of these hosts do not show significant evolution over the explored redshfit range.
+The interested reader may refer to Section~\ref{sec:discussion_inhomogeneous_enrichment} for a qualitative discussion of the potential of Pop~III searches around massive galaxies for constraining inhomogeneous enrichment in overdense environments, and ultimately providing a crucial test on the overall progress of metal enrichment across space and time.